 According to Maori legend, the two main islands of New Zealand are actually the great canoe of Maui (the South Island) and the giant fish he caught (the North Island).
 Wellington harbor is the mouth of that huge fish.
 So where did the city's name come from?
 From Arthur Wellesley, the first Duke of Wellington and British Prime Minster from 1828 to 1830.

 Though a geographic hub, Wellington is surprisingly compact -- it's nestled between the harbor and steep, forest-clad hills -- and wonderfully walkable.
-The revamped waterfront area leads from the cruise dock at the eastern edge of town to the must-see Te Papa museum in the west.
+The revamped waterfront area leads from the cruise dock at one end to the must-see Te Papa museum at the other.
 A stroll along the quay is filled with surprises.
 There's a grassy playground for kids, large-scale sculptures and fun wooden walkways.
 Cross the street, and you'll have your choice of cafes and shops.

-Foodies will love Wellington for its wide range of dining options (there are some 450 restaurants and counting).
+Foodies will love Wellington for its wide range of dining options.
 Note that coffee has recently replaced tea as the beverage of choice, and New Zealanders have their own lingo for coffee drinks -- flat white (not a cappuccino, but similar), short or long black (single or double espresso) and many more.

 --written by Ginger Dingus